-The Duke of Edinburgh Gold Award is offered to all students in Year 12 in the Association, with the opportunity to complete it by the middle of Year 13.
+The Duke of Edinburgh Gold Award is available to all students in Year 12 of the Association.
+The Award gives you the chance to do something completely new and to improve on things you're already doing.
+It takes you out of your comfort zone and into a place where you'll push yourself and have amazing new experiences.
+You'll build confidence, resilience, skills for work and friendship groups.
+We aim for participants to complete all sections of the award by the middle of Year 13 and to attend the Awards Ceremony at one of the UK Palaces as a group.
 This most prestigious award requires hard work and determination but it is well worth the effort.
-The award comprises 5 main sections:

-- Physical Recreation

-- Service to the Community

-- Skill

-- Residential Project

-- Expedition

-The three and four-day expeditions take place in the Summer Term of Year 12 with training walks earlier in the year, in order to develop the necessary expedition skills.
-Duke of Edinburgh Gold Award can be followed as part of the Extra Time programme in the Associated Sixth Form.
+The award comprises 5 main sectors: Physical Recreation, Service to the Community, Skill, Residential Project, Expedition.
+The three and four-day expeditions take place in the spring and summer term of Year 12 with training walks and student-run lunchtime sessions earlier in the year to develop the necessary expedition skills.